pbarber/ni-osrm/README.md

 ```

 Note that the above reuses the `points` data from when the request data file was created, replace `MYKEY` with the name of the unique key for your points.

+## Run the notebook

+The notebook creates a combined Small Area and Data Zone travel matrix for NI.

+Developed in Visual Studio Code using the [Remote-Containers](https://code.visualstudio.com/docs/devcontainers/containers) extension.
+To start the container, open `docker-compose.yml` and select `Docker: Compose Up`.
+Then find the `ni-osrm_dev` container and right-click it, choose `Attach Visual Studio Code`.
+This will open a new window within the container.
+The first time you run the container you will need to install the Python extension, and choose the Python interpreter at `/usr/local/bin/python`.

+Key Python libraries used are:

+* [Pandas](https://pandas.pydata.org/) - for general data manipulation
+* [Requests](https://requests.readthedocs.io/en/latest/) - for getting data from URLs
+* [Geopandas](https://geopandas.org/en/stable/) - for loading and displaying GeoJSON boundary data
+* [PyProj](https://pyproj4.github.io/pyproj/) - for transforming between geographic projections
+* [Matplotlib](https://matplotlib.org/) - for plotting confirmatory results